abinit/abinit/doc/tutorial/rttddft.md

 ![Convergence of the induced current density with respect to ecut](rttddft_assets/cv_ecut.png)

-Clearly the current density is not too sensitive to the value of [[ecut]] and seems to be converged from ecut > 12 Ha.
-To remain finely converged in terms of the total energy we will keep ecut = 16 Ha in the following.
-It is even less sensitive to the value of [[pawecutdg]] and we will keep it at 18 Ha.
+Clearly the current density is not too sensitive to the value of [[ecut]] and seems to be converged from [[ecut]] $\gt 12$ Ha.
+To remain finely converged in terms of the total energy we will keep [[ecut]] to 18 Ha in the following.
+It is even less sensitive to the value of [[pawecutdg]] and we will just keep it at 36 Ha although we could probably decrease it a bit without problem.

 Now we switch to the convergence with respect to the number of $k$-points.
 Again, this is now going to take more time to run and you should consider running in parallel.
 We now run similar calculations keeping [[ecut]] constant and varying the value of [[ngkpt]].
 You can maybe try 2 2 2, 4 4 4, 6 6 6 and 8 8 8 to start.
-You will find that the current density
+You can use a lower value of [[ecut]] if you
-is significantly impacted by the value of [[ngkpt]] and that the previous value of 6 6 6 is not enough to converge the current density.
+wish to decrease the computation time.
+You should find that the current density is significantly impacted by the value of [[ngkpt]] and that the previous value of 6 6 6 is not enough to converge the current density.
 The following figure shows the current density obtained with larger number of $k$-points.

 ![Convergence of the induced current density with respect to ngkpt](rttddft_assets/cv_kpt.png)

-The current density clearly requires a large number of $k$-points and it seems that we need to use at least ngkpt 12 12 12, which leads to 6912 $k$-points, to get converged results over the integration time considered here.
+The current density clearly requires a large number of $k$-points and it seems that we need to use at least [[ngkpt]] 12 12 12, which leads to 6912 $k$-points, to get converged results over the integration time considered here.
 It appears that converging the current density at short times is relatively easy but longer trajectories require more $k$-points.
 That means high frequencies will be easier to converge but accessing low frequencies will be more demanding.

-## 4. Conductivity and the dielectric function
+## 5. Conductivity and the dielectric function
 The optical conductivity tensor $\sigma_{\alpha\beta}$ can be obtained from the Fourier transform of the induced current density and the external electric field using the following relation
 \begin{equation}
     \sigma_{\alpha\beta}(\omega) = \frac{J_\alpha(\omega)}{E_\beta(\omega)}.
 \end{equation}
-This equation is the well known Ohm's law and translate the fact that, within linear response theory, the conductivity is the response function linking the induced current density and the applied external electric field.
+This equation is the well-known Ohm's law which translate the fact that, within linear response theory, the conductivity is the response function that links the induced current density and the applied external electric field.
 The dielectric tensor can then be obtained directly from the conductivity tensor using the following relation